 Peprah and Ndah: Orlando Pirates confirm signings of Ghana and Nigeria internationals

-Orlando Pirates have announced the arrival of Nigerian defender Olisa Ndah and Ghanaian marksman Kwame Peprah.
+Orlando Pirates have announced the signings of Nigerian defender Olisa Ndah and Ghanaian marksman Kwame Peprah on three-year deals.

 Ndah and Peprah have joined the Soweto giants from Akwa United and King Faisal respectively as the club reinforces its squad in the current transfer window.

-Pirates released the following statement on the official website on Thursday afternoon:
+Pirates released the following statement on their official website on Thursday afternoon.

 Editors' Picks